tuanrpt/DCKM/README.md

 ### Data format

-Each dataset folder contains two files: binaries-x-y.data (including functions compiled into binaries under two platforms, Windows and
-Ubuntu), and their corresponding labels, labels-x-y.data (where x is 32 or 64, y is windows or ubuntu).
+Each dataset folder contains two files: binaries-x-y.data (including functions compiled into binaries under two platforms (Windows/Ubuntu), and architectures (x86/x64)), and their corresponding labels, labels-x-y.data (where x is 32 or 64, y is windows or ubuntu).

 #### An example of content of binary files
 > **Note:**